 Please ensure you read our Student visa guidance carefully to ensure that your visa application process goes smoothly.
 You should take particular care to ensure that you understand the financial requirements.
 City, University of London has a team of specialist international student advisers who can help with any questions you may have before and during your visa application process.

-Please note: You will have to make a new Student visa application sponsored by City, University of London before you will be able to complete your registration and start studying with us towards your MSc degree on campus in London.
-If you have undertaken any previous study in the UK as a Student Route visa student of which you have not previously informed us, this may affect your eligibility for a Student visa and you should contact us immediately with further information.
+Please note that you will need to make a new Student visa application sponsored by City, University of London before you will be able to complete your registration and start studying with us on campus in London.
+If you have undertaken any previous study in the UK under a Student/Tier 4 visa of which you have not previously informed us, this may affect your eligibility for a Student visa and you should contact us immediately with further information.

-The UK government regularly releases updated Student Visa Guidance.
-If a change is made that will impact on your Certificate of Acceptance for Studies (CAS), which is issued by the University and is required to apply for a Student visa, or visa application, you will be contacted by the University with further information about your next steps.
+The UK government regularly releases updated Student visa guidance.
+If a change is made that will impact on your Certificate of Acceptance for Studies (CAS), which is issued by the University and is required to apply for a Student visa, or your visa application, you will be contacted by the University with further information about your next steps.